Bistros, trattorias, taverns and neighbourhood rooms: the mid-tier places where Charleston actually eats.

 Little Jack's Tavern ★ 4.4

 Little Jack's Tavern in Charleston opened on King Street in 2015 with classic American tavern food.
-The Tavern Burger remains one of the city's most-discussed sandwiches.
+Located in Upper King.
+Booking recommended.

 Signature: Tavern Burger, Wedge salad